 Women of color are 25.5% of the 2,162 women state legislators serving nationwide.
 They constitute 7.5% of the total 7,383 state legislators.
 In addition, there are 31 women of color serving in the legislatures of the U.S. Territories (American Samoa, Guam, Puerto Rico, the Virgin Islands, and the Northern Mariana Islands) and on the D.C.
 City Council.

 |*Adding up all categories does not equal the total number of women of color because there is a legislator who is a woman of color but did not wish to be included in the above categories.
 This figure does not include two legislators whose race/ethnicity we could not confirm.|

-In 2020, nineteen women of color serve in state legislative leadership:
+In 2021, twenty-two women of color serve in state legislative leadership:

 |Crystal D. Peoples-Stokes (D-NY), House Majority Leader|